-Review of Operations

-Gunnedah Basin Coal-Seam-Gas Project

-Petroleum Exploration Licences 1 and 12, NSW (Gunnedah Basin)
+Review of Operations Gunnedah Basin Coal-Seam-Gas Project Petroleum Exploration Licences 1 and 12, NSW (Gunnedah Basin)

-(These tenements are held by wholly owned subsidiary, Australian Coalbed Methane Pty Ltd (ACM) and Santos QNT Pty Ltd (Santos) and are subject to a Joint Venture (JV) with Santos, as previously advised.
-Santos has a 65% interest in the tenements and is the project operator.)
+These tenements are jointly held by wholly owned subsidiary, Australian Coalbed Methane Pty Ltd (ACM) and Santos QNT Pty Ltd (Santos).
+ACM holds a 35% interest in the tenements and Santos the remaining 65%.
+Exploration is carried out under a joint arrangement with Santos being the project Operator.